heroku/heroku-connect-plugin/README.md

 # Tutorial

-1. Create an authorization into your Salesforce org.
+Create an authorization into your Salesforce org.
 Note the result token.

-    $ heroku connect:preauth
+    heroku connect:preauth

     Token: xxx

-2. Make sure you have a Heroku app, with a Postgres database attached
+Make sure you have a Heroku app, with a Postgres database attached

-3. Add the Heroku Connect addon to your app
+Add the Heroku Connect add-on to your app

     $ heroku addons:create herokuconnect -a <app>

-3. Link the new connection to your Heroku user
+Link the new connection (the Heroku Connect add-on instance) to your Heroku user

     $ heroku connect:status -a <app>

-4. Now link the connection to the database and the Salesforce Org, using the preauth token
+Now link the connection to the database and the Salesforce Org, using the preauth token

     $ heroku connect:setup -d DATABASE_URL -s salesforce -t <token from step 1> -a <app>

-5. Verify that connection is now in 'IDLE' state
+Verify that connection is now in 'IDLE' state

     $ heroku connect:status -a <app>
     .. check for '(IDLE)'

-6. Now sync the Contact table
+Now sync the Contact table

-    $ heroku connect:create-mapping Contact --fields FirstName,LastName --with-required -a <app>
+    $ heroku connect:create-mapping Contact --fields FirstName,LastName --mode write --with-required -a <app>

-7. Connect to your database to see the data
+Connect to your database to see the data

     $ heroku pg:psql -a <app>
     > select * from salesforce.contact;